 Kotor, Montenegro is not a large town by any measure, but it packs a photographic punch.
 Walking the streets of the old town there are many churches, narrow alleys and colorful storefronts to satisfy the eye.
-It's a maze of medieval beauty where you could easily get lost taking in the sights.
-But my favorite sight was visible from almost any square in the city - the mountainside church of Our Lady of Remedy.
+It’s a maze of medieval beauty where you could easily get lost taking in the sights.
+But my favorite sight was visible from almost any square in the city – the mountainside church of Our Lady of Remedy, overlooking the Bay of Kotor.
 This is our guide to photography at the church at on the trail approaching it.

 To get to Our Lady of Remedy, you must first make your way to another church, St. Mary Collegiate.
 Behind the church there is an alley with an arch over it.
 Go down the alley and continue uphill.
 The route to the church requires a short hike, so make sure you pack water and dress appropriately for the weather.
 If it is hot out and you plan on taking photos, consider taking it slow so you don’t find yourselves drenched in unsightly sweat.
 (Read our tips on photography in hot weather.)